Suhl: Cityscape

 Suhl's cityscape is marked by the lack of flat ground to build on, which is why the city's morphology appears picked and incoherent.
 The city centre developed during the Middle Ages around the Marktplatz and the Steinweg (as main street) next to the confluence of Lauter and Rimbach river.
 Later, the city grew to the east and south to the bordering hills and valleys.
 After World War II, Suhl became the capital of one of the 14 Bezirks in the GDR in 1952.
-During the following decades, the city doubled its population, many Plattenbau settlements developed at the periphery and the centre got largely converted.
+During the following decades, the city more than doubled its population, many Plattenbau settlements developed at the periphery and the centre got largely converted.
 The old town around Friedrich-König-Straße was demolished during the 1960s, as were the quarters east of Topfmarkt later.
 They were rebuilt with contemporary concrete architecture and Plattenbau buildings.
 The new city centre with all the important public buildings was developed around Friedrich-König-Straße, even with large-scale high-rise buildings.
-After the reunification, the population shrunk heavily, leading to high vacancy rates.
+After the reunification, the population shrank heavily, leading to high vacancy rates.
 The government reacted to this by demolishing some of the Plattenbau settlements at the periphery; some buildings stood only for 20 years.
 Compared with other East German cities, the fight against vacancy was simpler in Suhl, because vacancy was concentrated at the periphery and not in the city centre (as in the most older cities in East Germany), which made it easy to demolish and renature the areas.
 A larger problem is vacancy in shops in the city centre, because the retail sector in Suhl has also been in a crisis for many years.